fhardison/theodosii-alexandrini-grammatica/README.md

-A digitization of Thedosios of Alexandria's Grammatica with Alpheios Ready tools.
+A digitization of Theodosius of Alexandria's Grammatica with Alpheios Ready tools.

+Here's a link to the Wikipedia article about him: <https://en.wikipedia.org/wiki/Theodosius_of_Alexandria_(grammarian)>

 # Sources